Vibex and Fadel Art Line Conditioners

 The Vibex is a relatively lightweight unit.
 It is much lighter than the Fadel Art for example, and about just as heavy as the Vibex powerblock.
 From what I can deduct, there is no big transformer inside because that would have made the unit much heavier.
 It has a very high power rating of 3700 watts.
 So I am tempted to conclude that it is a parallel filter consisting of some capacitors and a small coil.
 This would suppress HF noise but in my experience filters built this way also slow down the rhythm and soften transients and attack.

 Alas, the Vibex is no different.
 I tested it in combination with a Wadia 27ix GNSC DAC and a Mark Levinson no 360S DAC.
 In both cases there was a distinct mellowing of character.
 Not unpleasant by itself and quite useful if your treble is a bit bright otherwise.
-Rhythm was largely intact, better than with other parallel filters I have tried and the softening of transients wasn’t terrible although I did feel like there was some dynamic constraint.
-The music was just nog that outgoing anymore and the performance felt witheld.
+The rhythm was largely intact, better than with other parallel filters I have tried and the softening of transients wasn’t terrible although I did feel like there was some dynamic constraint.
+The music was just nog that outgoing anymore and the performance felt withheld.
 But there was more going on.
 Apart from the usual filter-effects, I also heard what I can only call an artificial timbre added to the sound.
-A colouration that made Wadia sound as if it had swallowed some Sony XA50ES DNA.
-Gone was its full, rich colour, replaced with sepia greys.
+A coloration that made Wadia sound as if it had swallowed some Sony XA50ES DNA.
+Gone was its full, rich color, replaced with sepia greys.

 Fadel Art PC-800